japila-books/apache-spark-internals/docs/driver.md

-== Driver
+# Driver

-A *Spark driver* (_aka_ *an application's driver process*) is a JVM process that hosts xref:ROOT:SparkContext.adoc[SparkContext] for a Spark application.
+A *Spark driver* (_aka_ *an application's driver process*) is a JVM process that hosts ROOT:SparkContext.md[SparkContext] for a Spark application.
 It is the master node in a Spark application.

-It is the cockpit of jobs and tasks execution (using xref:scheduler:DAGScheduler.adoc[DAGScheduler] and xref:scheduler:TaskScheduler.adoc[Task Scheduler]).
-It hosts link:spark-webui.adoc[Web UI] for the environment.
+It is the cockpit of jobs and tasks execution (using scheduler:DAGScheduler.md[DAGScheduler] and scheduler:TaskScheduler.md[Task Scheduler]).
+It hosts spark-webui.md[Web UI] for the environment.

 .Driver with the services
 image::spark-driver.png[align="center"]